porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/01-atoms/04-grid/grid-flex.md

 ## Offset
 In some cases it can be neccessary to indent columns.
-The grid gives basic indentions bnased on grid sizings:
+The grid gives basic indentions based on grid sizings:

 ```
 <div class="flex flex--gap-offset-normal">